-In Class 8 we are aiming to provide a daily whole class reading session.
-Over the course of a week the children will explore texts such as narrative, poetry, reports and songs that are all linked together in some way.
+In Class 8 we provide whole class reading sessions.
+Over the course of a week the children will explore texts such as short stories, book extracts, diaries, poetry, letters, reports and even songs.
 In these sessions, children will have regular opportunities to read to the class, a group or to their partner.
-There will be a series of short focused tasks to complete daily which will support your child's engagement and understanding of the texts they read.
+There will be regular opportunities to respond to the texts which will support your child's engagement and understanding of the texts they read.
+This will include:

 Children will have regular access to ICT during the school week including the internet.
-We will start the school year with a reminder and revision of internet safety rules.
-Following that we will explore coding using platforms such as Python and Scratch.
 Throughout the term, there will be opportunities to conduct internet research for the creation of fact sheets, power-points, movie trailers, etc. There will be opportunities to create documents - developing formatting skills such as cut, copy and paste, fonts, sizing of letters and borders to improve their work.

 Art / DT

-Music and French lessons will be taught by Miss Newton and Mme Binns respectively.
+Music and French lessons will be taught by Mrs Gorton and Mme Binns respectively.